Last Updated on

-Diameter – The line diameter relates to the pound test.
-The higher the test, the larger the diameter.
-As a result, braided line has the largest diameter, so it also has the largest test.
+Diameter – The fishing line diameter relates to the pound test.
+The higher the pound test, the larger the diameter.
+As a result, braided line has the largest diameter, so it also has the largest pound test.

 Abrasion Resistance – There aren’t any specific ratings for abrasion resistance, but if you understand the three types of lines we discussed previously, you’ll know which lines offer the best abrasion resistance.

 Line Memory – When you spool a reel and you leave the line on there, it sometimes takes the shape of the spool.
 Think of when you sleep in the same spot on your mattress for a long time.
 The best fishing line for bass fishing will have no memory, so it will bounce back even after being spooled for months.